It doesn’t matter if you’re unemployed or working, if you're renting and on a low income you may be able to claim Housing Benefit.

 - You’ve taken a break from studying for illness, or to care for a sick or disabled person.

+Plus of course you will need to be living in supported, sheltered or temporary housing.
 If you get a student loan or grant, this will usually affect how much Housing Benefit you get.

 Will the benefit cap affect my Housing Benefit?

 The benefit cap was brought in in 2013 to limit the maximum amount of benefits a household can receive per week.
 The current cap is set at:

 - £486.98 per week for couples and lone parents in Greater London